“New Google Algorithm Update Out Today!” these 6 words are enough to cause chaos in an SEO professional’s blood pressure level.

 The latest SEO strategies were then more focused on creating quality content around the intended keywords as opposed to the earlier adding random words around keywords approach.

-If your days are spent scorching for new and exciting content for your website, then you have the Panda Update to thank for.
+If your days are spent scorching for new and exciting content for your website, then you have the Panda Google Algorithm Update to thank for.

-The Penguin Update Reformed The Backlink building approach
+The Penguin Google Algorithm Update Reformed The Backlink building approach

 - Date: April 24, 2012

-Google’s war on low-quality started with the Panda algorithm, and Penguin was an extension and addition to fighting this war.
+Google’s war on low-quality started with the Panda upgrade, and Penguin was an extension and addition to fighting this war.

 The Hummingbird SEO Update shifted the Power From Keywords to Search Intent